 Customer services were good, although not as warm and friendly as our winners (above).

-3 of them are to be avoided for a number of reasons – ranging from them simply not working to them being downright dangerous.
+3 of them are to be avoided for a number of reasons – ranging from them simply not working to them is downright dangerous.

 Of these, some work, some are very dangerous and are likely to damage your device, and others are scams.
 You need to know which to avoid and which to pick so that you don’t end up damaging your beloved Apple device.